 In Britain, aphids are called plant lice, and for good reason.
-Considered one of the most destructive pests in the garden, aphids suck valuable nutrients from your plants, leaving behind a “honeydew” (a sugary bug poop) that creates the perfect habitat for fungal disease.
-And they don’t work alone!
+Considered one of the most destructive pests in the garden, aphids suck valuable nutrients from your plants, leaving behind a “honeydew” (sugary bug poop) that creates the perfect habitat for fungal disease.
+And they don’t work alone.

 Ants actively protect and “farm” aphids in exchange for honeydew, but there is so much more to this complex relationship.
-Prepare to be amazed!
+Prepare to be amazed.
+I know I am.

 If you’re not sure what an aphid looks like, go outside and take a close look at plants in the garden and on citrus trees.
-At this time of year (February), you often see clusters of gray, orange, brown, black, green, yellow, pink, or nearly colorless bumps, or tiny green crawlers on the underside of leaves and where new growth emerges.
+As long as temperatures are warm enough, you are likely see clusters of gray, orange, brown, black, green, yellow, pink, or nearly colorless bumps, or tiny green crawlers on the underside of leaves and where new growth emerges.
 These are signs of an aphid infestation.

 Aphids are tiny.
-Most varieties in the Bay area are less than 1/8” long.
+Most varieties are less than 1/8” long.
 They have soft, pear-shaped bodies, segmented antennae, and long, thin legs.
-They feed through sucking mouthparts called styles that emerge from a sheath called a rostrum.
-Aphids are wingless until conditions change for the worse.
-Somehow, somewhere in their genetics, the need for wings is communicated and voilà!
-Wings emerge!
+They feed through sucking mouthparts, called styles, that emerge from a sheath called a rostrum.
+Aphids are wingless, or apterous, until conditions change for the worse.
+Somehow, somewhere in their genetics, the need for wings is communicated and voilà.
+Wings emerge and they become alate.

 Aphids communicate using pheromones.
 Pheromones are chemicals that cause others to react.
 (Perfume and cologne try to replicate the effect of human pheromones.)
 When aphids are attacked, they release pheromones that tell other aphids to run for it.
-Lady beetles (ladybugs) have learned to follow those pheromones to find the aphids’ hiding place!
+Lady beetles have learned to follow those pheromones to find the aphids’ hiding place.
 Even more amazing, scientists have learned that plants release their own chemical communications when they are attacked, calling in reinforcements of lady beetles and other beneficials.
 The more I learn, the stranger the world gets.

-One reason why aphids are so successful is that they can reproduce asexually (parthenogenesis).
-This means they do not need to mate to reproduce!
+One reason why aphids are so successful is that they can reproduce asexually.
+This is called parthenogenesis and it means aphids do not need to mate to reproduce.
 A single female aphid can give birth to 12 live offspring every day.
 These offspring are called nymphs.
 Some aphids lay eggs that overwinter, but you’ll probably never see them because they are often tucked into tiny hiding places.

 Aphids grow to adulthood in a week and each adult aphid can produce 80 nymphs a week.
 According to entomologist Stephen A. Marshall, in his book Insects: Their Natural History and Diversity: With a Photographic Guide to Insects of Eastern North America, a single aphid could produce 600 BILLION descendants in a single season.
 Try wrapping your brain around those numbers.
 And aphids have been recorded sacrificing their body fluids to fill up holes in their colony's hiding places.

 There are many beneficial insects that love to chow down on aphids.
 These natural enemies include:

 Applying sticky barriers to plant stems and tree trunks can help eliminate ant support.
-You can also use Kaolin clay or Diatomaceous earth (DE) to prevent infestation.
+You can also use kaolin clay or diatomaceous earth (DE) to prevent infestation.
 Research has also shown that growing different types of plants close together, in a practice called polyculture, can confuse aphids and reduce their success in your garden.